 After December 1970, the newly created U.S. Environmental Protection Agency (EPA) assumed the responsibility of monitoring by combining various Federal monitoring programs, including the Offsite Radiological Environmental Monitoring Program (OREMP).
 On July 1, 1973, the EPA implemented a new monitoring system known as the Environmental Radiation Ambient Monitoring System (ERAMS).
 ERAMS incorporated portions of previous monitoring networks, which included the Radiation Alert Network, Tritium Surveillance System, Interstate Carrier Drinking Water, and the Pasteurized Milk Network.
 Scaled-back versions of OREMP and ERAMS are still active.

-A community-based monitoring system, the Community Technical Liaison Program (CTLP), was also established.
-CTLP is a joint effort between the EPA and the Desert Research Institute (DRI) of the University and Community College System of Nevada.
-The network stations collect a variety of environmental data and are staffed by local citizens (mostly high school science teachers).
-The local citizens are responsible for collecting air filters and sending them to the EPA for analysis.
+A community-based monitoring system, the Community Environmental Monitoring Program (CEMP), was also established.
+CEMP is administered by the Desert Research Institute (DRI) which is part of the Nevada System of Higher Education.
+The network stations collect a variety of radiological data in addition to other environmental/meteorological data and are staffed by local citizens (mostly high school science teachers).
+The CEMP has four stations in Utah (Delta, Milford, Cedar City, and St. George).
+The local citizens are responsible for collecting air filters and sending them to a commercial laboratory for analysis.

 - Health Physics Society: Ask the Experts Q & A

 Specialists in radiation safety.